COS301-SE-2025/Smart-File-Manager/docs/documentation/demo_4/api.md

 > **Base URI**: `http://localhost:51000/`

 ## A note on security
 Our application is deployed as a standalone desktop application which does not rely on (or use) internet connection.
-All servers simply run on localhost and cannot be accessed by any malicious user, except possibly the user of the app themselves.
-Should the user (for some reason) decide to do so they can do no more damage to their system then what they could do using the standard file explorer.
-Like any application it is protected from unauthorized use by the standard system login functionality.
-It is for this reason that our endpoints are unprotected and does not require authentication via a secret key based solution or other similar methods.
-Please note that we have discussed this decision with Mr. Avinash Singh who is both, involved in both the COS301 lecturing team, and COS330 module coordinator.
-He has approved this decision from a security point of view, noting that we should perhaps add a login to the application itself, a feature we will be adding for demo4.
+That being said we require all requests to include an apiSecret header.
+This value is set during the installation process.

 ## General Notes

 * Make sure to URI-encode query parameter values when needed.
 * The backend must be running at the defined base URI for requests to succeed.
+* apiSecret header must be included for each request

 ---